FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. A user visits TWGTL and wants to sign up and manage their ToDos.
 1. They click the "Sign Up" button on the homepage.
 1. This button takes them over to the OAuth server.
-In fact, it takes them directly to the registration form that is part of the OAuth workflow (specifically the Authorization Code Grant which is covered later in this guide).
-XXX
+In fact, it takes them directly to the registration form that is included as part of the OAuth workflow (specifically the Authorization Code Grant which is covered later in this guide).
 1. They fill out the registration form and click "Submit".
 1. The OAuth server ensures this is a new user and creates their account.
 1. The OAuth server redirects the browser back to TWGTL, which logs the user in.